The March 2018 Weekender is sold out, please see below for future dates.

 What is a Weekender?

-Three times a year, 9Marks and Capitol Hill Baptist Church in Washington, DC host around one hundred pastors, seminarians, and church leaders from Thursday night to Monday morning for a full-on immersion in the life and inner workings of Capitol Hill Baptist Church, a church committed to living and ministering biblically.
+Three times a year, 9Marks and Capitol Hill Baptist Church in Washington, DC host around one hundred fifty pastors, seminarians, and church leaders from Thursday night to Monday morning for a full-on immersion in the life and inner workings of Capitol Hill Baptist Church, a church committed to living and ministering biblically.

 You’ll have box seats for a new members’ class.
 You’ll be front and center for lectures from Mark Dever on expositional preaching and implementing change.
 You’ll even go behind closed doors to observe an elders’ meeting.
 And all that’s just the first half of the weekend.